What are Cookies?

 - Trades Done Using chat applications.
-Sage FX may incorporate the use of an electronic conversational application or other chat-like the program.
+Sage FX may incorporate the use of an electronic conversational application or other chat-like programs.
 Such an application will be used by Sage FX to give Customers another way to communicate order details to the Sage FX Trading Desk.

 - Sage FX Ltd aims to ensure the integrity of any sensitive data it obtains, such as your account information and the transactions you make, using a variety of security measures and fraud controls.
 Securing your electronic transactions requires us to be provided with certain data from you, including your preferred deposit method.

 - When you deposit funds we will require the following documents: A copy of your valid passport with the signature page Copies of your credit cards used to make the deposit (the Front side with only the 4 last digits visible, backside with the CVV covered).
 A copy of a recent utility bill in your name and address Signed purchase history of your online transactions If you have any questions please don’t hesitate to contact our customer support: [email protected]

 - When do I need to provide these documents?
 We highly appreciate you taking the time to provide us with all the necessary documents as soon as you can, in order to avoid any delays in processing your transactions.